MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

 ---

-## Create an ACR instance
+## Create a Container Registry instance

-Use the [az acr create](/cli/azure/acr#az-acr-create) command to create the ACR instance.
-The following example creates an ACR instance named *youruniqueacrname*.
+Use the [az acr create](/cli/azure/acr#az-acr-create) command to create the Container Registry instance.
+The following example creates a Container Registry instance named *youruniqueacrname*.
 Make sure *youruniqueacrname* is unique within Azure.

+> [!NOTE]
+> This article uses the recommended passwordless authentication mechanism for Container Registry.
+It is still possible to use username and password with `docker login` after using `az acr credential show` to obtain the username and password.
+Using username and password is less secure than passwordless authentication.

 ### [Bash](#tab/in-bash)